1j01/tiamblia-game/README.md

 <!--
 while editing an entity
-	drag outside of the entity to select points (w/ a selection box) click outside of the entity to stop editing the entity (another entity you click on may be selected--not sure if this is good) drag on a point to move all selected points click on a point to select that point shift+click or ctrl+click on a point to toggle the selected state of that point shift+drag from anywhere to select points (w/ a selection box) with selected entities
+	drag outside of the entity to select points (w/ a selection box) double click outside of the entity to stop editing the entity (another entity you click on should not be selected) drag on a point to move all selected points click on a point to select that point shift+click or ctrl+click on a point to toggle the selected state of that point shift+drag from anywhere to select points (w/ a selection box) with selected entities
-	drag on a selected entity to move all selected entities click on a selected entity to edit the entity drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity shift+click or ctrl+click on an entity to toggle the selected state of that entity
+	drag on a selected entity to move all selected entities double click on a selected entity to edit the entity click on a selected entity to make it the only selected entity drag outside of any entity to select entities (w/ a selection box) click on an entity to select that entity shift+click or ctrl+click on an entity to toggle the selected state of that entity